 - i5 and above PC or Mac Pro

-- Onboard or external soundcard
+- Onboard or external soundcard is recommended

 Requirements and recommendations for organizers: